miwipe/ngsLCA/README.md

 gunzip nucl_gb.accession2taxid.gz;
 ```

-## Running ngsLCA
+## Running the main ngsLCA program
-The LCA algorithm is a naïve LCA that calculates the least common ancestor using the NCBI taxonomy for a multiple alignment file in bam format sorted by read ID.
-It takes into account a chosen similarity interval between each read and its alignments.
-The headers of the database therefore needs to follow the nomenclature from NCBI.
+The first module takes into account a chosen similarity interval between each read and its reference in the generated bam/sam file.
 It has been tested downloading the nt, refseq as well as individual genomes and fasta sequences.
 The similarity can be set as either an edit distance [-editdist[min/max]] eg. number of mismatches between the read and each alignment to a reference genomes or as a similarity distance [-simscore[low/high]] eg. a percentage of mismatches between the read and each alignment to a reference genomes.

 Edit distance can be a number between 0-10, while the similarity score is a number between 0-1.